IanMadd/academic/content/portfolio/Data_Tables.md

 The [Data Table](https://github.com/Rdatatable/data.table/wiki) package inherits from [data frames](https://cran.r-project.org/doc/manuals/r-release/R-intro.html#Data-frames), both display tabular data and are a list of vectors of the same length.

-Data tables can handle large data sets faster than data frames, however the [i,j,by] syntax can be a bit confusing.
+The Data Table package can handle large data sets faster than data frames, however the [i,j,by] syntax can be a bit confusing.

 This will explain how to: